 Nutcrackers come and go but only one is so spectacular, so charming, so heart-warming and memorable that it has become southern California’s favorite.
-For 33 years, David Wilcox’s production of The Nutcracker has been seen but over a million people at the Long Beach Terrace Theater, the Pasadena Civic Auditorium, the Dorothy Chandler Pavilion, throughout the Asian continent, as well as television.
+For 39 years, David Wilcox’s production of The Nutcracker has been seen but over a million people at the Long Beach Terrace Theater, the Pasadena Civic Auditorium, the Dorothy Chandler Pavilion, throughout the Asian continent, as well as television.

-Long Beach Terrace Theatre
+Long Beach Terrace Theater

-Named “The Nation’s Best-Loved Nutcracker” by Goldstar audiences in 2018
+Named “The Nation’s Best-Loved Nutcracker” by Goldstar audiences 2018 & 2019

-LONG BEACH, CA (September 16, 2019) – The Long Beach Ballet continues its annual holiday tradition, for the 37th year this December, of presenting The Nutcracker at the Terrace Theater at the Long Beach Convention & Entertainment Center for seven performances from December 14 to 22.
+LONG BEACH, CA (September 23, 2021) – The Long Beach Ballet continues its annual holiday tradition, for the 39th year this December, of presenting The Nutcracker at the Terrace Theater at the Long Beach Convention & Entertainment Center for five performances from December 17 to 19.
 As always, the beloved production bursts with special guest performances and additional surprise treats the entire family will love.
-In 2018, Goldstar audiences voted the Long Beach Ballet’s The Nutcracker as the “best-loved” production in the nation.
+In 2018 and 2019, Goldstar audiences voted the Long Beach Ballet’s The Nutcracker as the “best-loved” production in the nation.